The Solo Traveler’s Guide to Boulder

 “Super walkable, safe, and beautiful.” —Travel + Leisure, “17 Best Cities in America for Solo Travelers”

 Coming to Boulder for a solo adventure, or maybe looking for things to do while your travel companion is in meetings?
 Boulder was named one of the best cities in the U.S. for solo travelers, so you’ll be right at home here.
-Boulder’s super walkable, safe, welcoming and has an independent streak.
-Really, you can go just about anywhere in this town by yourself, but here are some ideas!
+Boulder’s super walkable and welcoming, plus it has its own independent streak.

 What to Do